What is Social Studies about?

 Global flows of ideas, people, and objects interact with and influence present societies and possible futures.
 In Social Studies, ākonga explore how we live in an interconnected world where global flows interact and impact people.

-Global flows also interact and influence conversations about what it means to be a global citizen.
-What can citizens of a nation do to address some global issues, such as international conflicts, climate change, and global pandemics?
-What are worldviews on globalisation?
-How are Māori and Pacific voices heard, seen, and acted upon in response to global flows?
+Global flows can influence conversations about different worldviews on globalisation and what it means to be a global citizen. Ākonga can explore what citizens of a nation can do to address global issues, such as international conflicts, climate change, and global pandemics.
+They will also consider how Māori and Pacific voices are heard, seen, and acted upon in response to global flows.

 Ākonga will develop skills and understanding in critiquing problem-solving and decision-making at the global level.
-This could include examining the place of power, sovereignty, cultural dominance, and the ongoing impacts of colonisation. Ākonga will also consider possible futures in specific contexts and envision how that could come about.
+This could include examining power, sovereignty, cultural dominance, and the ongoing impacts of colonisation. Ākonga will also consider possible futures in specific contexts and envision how they could come about.

 Key Competencies in Social Studies